DiogoRibeiro7/volatilitystats/README.md

-# volstats
+# volatilitystats

 **Volatility models and estimators in pure Python**

-`volstats` is a Python package for computing and comparing volatility estimators, including both classical methods (e.g., Parkinson, Yang-Zhang) and model-based approaches (e.g., GARCH, EGARCH, HARCH).
+`volatilitystats` is a Python package for computing and comparing volatility estimators, including both classical methods (e.g., Parkinson, Yang-Zhang) and model-based approaches (e.g., GARCH, EGARCH, HARCH).
 It is designed to be lightweight, dependency-free (just NumPy, SciPy, Pandas), and easy to extend.

 ---